IBM/cp4ba-client-onboarding-scenario/21.0.2/Step 7 - Business Automation Insights.md

 1. Download the contents of the following directory - [Business Automation Insights](Solution%20Exports/Business%20Automation%20Insights).

+2. Replace the index names in the downloaded files:

+   In the `process-data.json` and `case-data.json` files, the index name parameter must match the index names of your environment.
+The index names are dependent on the date of the install.
+For example, one of the index names in the provided data files is `icp4ba-bai-process-summaries-completed-idx-ibm-bai-2021.11.11-000001`.
+The date `2021.11.11` must be replaced by the data in your environment's index.

-   In the script below, replace `{esadmin}` with the elasticsearch admin user ID, replace `{espassword}` with the elastichsearch admin user password & replace `{eshost}` with the elasticsearch URL.
+   You can get the index names for your environment using the following command (Replace `{esadmin}` with the elasticsearch admin user ID, replace `{espassword}` with the elastichsearch admin user password & replace `{eshost}` with the elasticsearch URL):
+   `curl -k -XGET -u {esadmin}:{espassword} '{eshost}/_aliases'`

-2. From the folder where you've downloaded the files, run the following script to import the data.
+3. From the folder where you've downloaded the files and replaced the index names, run the following script to import the data (replace `{esadmin}` with the elasticsearch admin user ID, replace `{espassword}` with the elastichsearch admin user password & replace `{eshost}` with the elasticsearch URL):

    ```
    ES_ADMIN={esadmin}